edgeimpulse/expert-projects/predictive-maintenance-and-fault-classification/vibration-classification-with-brainchip-akida.md

 ## Data Acquisition to create ML Dataset

 After getting the Akida Development Kit configured and having the accelerometer connected you will need to collect data from the accelerometer/fan setup.
-Since we are using custom devices we have developed code that you can use immediately.
+Since you are using custom devices we have developed code that you can use immediately.

 You can download with git using: